 Gestational Diabetes Treatment

 The American Diabetes Association states that gestational diabetes treatment requires intervention and help from your doctor and/or nurse.
 Treatment typically entails monitoring blood glucose levels closely while changing diet habits.
-In addition, regular insulin injections may be required to keep your blood sugar under control.
+In addition, regular insulin injections may be necessary to keep your blood sugar under control.